A condition known as Thoracic insufficiency syndrome involves chest wall deformities and can affect normal breathing and lung growth.

 Diagnosing Thoracic Scoliosis

 Our Doctors diagnosis Thoracic Scoliosis through visual inspection and X-ray imaging.
-During an initial exam, the doctors at the Southwest Scoliosis Institute use our advanced low-dose X-ray imaging system to measure the curve.
+During an initial exam, the doctors at the Southwest Scoliosis and Spine Institute use our advanced low-dose X-ray imaging system to measure the curve.

 Further imaging tests are sometimes required for cases that may require surgery.
 In these cases, the doctor will order more tests, such as CT or MRI scans.